 3.1 The Services shall be provided by the Supplier to the Subscriber beginning on the Commencement Date.

-3.2 Subject to clause 12, the Services shall be supplied for the period specified in the Order Form or, if none, as specified in this clause, after which, the Agreement shall continue unless terminated by either party giving not less than 30 days' notice expiring at the end of that period or any subsequent anniversary of that expiry.
-If no period is specified in the Order Form then the period shall be one year from the date the Order Form is accepted by the Supplier.
+3.2 Subject to clause 12, the Services shall be supplied for the specified period, after which, the Agreement shall continue unless terminated by either party giving notice before the end of that period or any subsequent anniversary of that expiry.

 4.2 The Supplier shall provide the Services through the Website, which shall be accessible by the Subscriber through a standard internet web browser and a standard personal computer.
 Those supported web browsers which may be used are listed on the Website.